Energy Audit and Weatherization Cost in 2026: $300-$8,000

 Utility rebates often cover 25-75% of audit and basic weatherization costs - call your utility company before spending anything.
 Many offer free or $50 subsidized audits.

-The IRA's Energy Efficient Home Improvement Credit covers 30% of air sealing and insulation costs, up to $1,200 per year.
-Stack this with utility rebates for maximum savings.
+The IRA's Energy Efficient Home Improvement Credit covered 30% of air sealing and insulation costs up to $1,200 per year, and ended for property placed in service after December 31, 2025.
+Utility rebates are separate, still exist, and are now the whole of the savings.

 The DOE Weatherization Assistance Program provides free weatherization services for income-qualified households (at or below 200% of the federal poverty level).
 Check eligibility at weatherization.energy.gov.